visidata/vdplus/README.md

 # VisiData Plus

-VisiData Plus contains many useful loaders and features for [VisiData](https://visidata.org).
+VisiData Plus contained many useful loaders and features for [VisiData](https://visidata.org).

+## In 2023, all VisiData Plus features were integrated into the main [saulpw/visidata](https://github.com/saulpw/visidata) codebase.

 ### APIs